UAE announces start of operations at final unit of Barakah nuclear plant

 Unit 4 adds another 1,400 megawatts of clean electricity capacity for powering the national grid.
 The first multi-unit operating plant in the Arab world is expected to prevent more than 22 million tonnes of carbon emissions every year, equivalent to removing 4.8 million cars from roads.

+The Barakah Plant is now generating 40TWh of electricity per year, nearly the equivalent of the annual electricity consumption of New Zealand, and provides up to 25 per cent of the UAE’s electricity.
+This clean and carbon-free energy is enough to power 16 million EVs annually.

-"We will continue to prioritise energy security and sustainability for the benefit of our nation and our people today and tomorrow," he added.
+"We will continue to prioritise energy security and sustainability for the benefit of our nation and our people today and tomorrow," the President added.

+This move represents the largest decarbonisation effort in the UAE and the region, positioning the country ahead of its 2030 climate commitments.
+The 22.4 million tonnes of annual carbon emissions prevented by the Barakah Plant are equivalent to removing 4.6 million cars from the roads each year and contribute to achieving 24 per cent of the nation’s 2030 decarbonisation commitments.

 Each unit has been connected to the grid more efficiently than the previous unit, as institutional knowledge and experience have been applied subsequently.
 Unit 3 was delivered four months faster than the Unit 2 schedule, and five months faster than the Unit 1 schedule, demonstrating the significant benefit of building multiple units within a phased timeline.